WionaGlaenzer/OAS-explore/README.md

-# plm_training_pipeline
+# Antibody PLM Training Pipeline
-A snakemake pipeline for training antibody language models
+A snakemake pipeline for training antibody language models on data from the OAS.

 ## Rules of the pipeline